pitt-sportsscience/open-source/README.md

 The `Monthly` folder contains all Pitt Sports Science Monthly's and relevant scripts to reproduce the figures from the manuscripts/PDFs.

 ### Contact
-For questions, issues, or bugs, please contact Dr. Felix Proessl at fproessl@athletics.pitt.edu
+For questions, issues, or bugs, please contact Felix Proessl at fproessl@athletics.pitt.edu